aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/Lab-Scenario-Preview/Module-1a.md

 ## Objective

-After you complete this lab, you will be able to provision Azure Database for PostgreSQL Flexible Server.
+After you complete this lab, you will be able to provision Azure Database for PostgreSQL Flexible Server

 ## Architecture Diagram